alexmisaila2/Bulk-PowerPoint-Rename/README.md

 ### 2️⃣ **Run the Error Processing Script**

-If files failed to process, this script moves them to the destination folder, maintaining structure.
+If files failed to process, this script moves them (original failed) to the renamed destination folder, maintaining structure.

 Run this command:
 ```